0xp3p3/numary-sdk/TransactionsApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

 # **listTransactions**
-> TransactionCursorResponse listTransactions()
+> ListTransactions200Response listTransactions()

-Get all ledger transactions
+List transactions from a ledger, sorted by txid in descending order.

 ### Example